pilsprog/skyport-logic/docs/en/GAME.md

 * Range at level 2: 6 tiles
 * Range at level 3: 7 tiles

+See the bottom of this document for damage.

 See the following image for a visualization:

 ![range of the laser](../range-laser.png)